mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 The harder question is figuring out how many extra ports to buy beyond your current needs.
 This is going to vary a lot depending on your needs and your plans for growing your homelab in the next few years.

-You can buy additional switches later, but if you're buying an expensive switch, you want it to cover you for the next few years.
+You can buy additional switches later, but if you're buying an expensive switch, you'll want it to cover you for the next few years.

 I set my minimum to be 2x my current networking hosts.
 I currently have eight wired networking devices, so I looked for switches with at least 16 ports.